riazibrahim/Excel2DB/README.md

-# Cyber word cloud
+# Excel To Database

-A tool for generating word cloud from a list of input URLs or single URL in command.
+A tool for reading excel sheet and dynamically creating a database based on the column values

 usage: cyber_cloud.py [-h] (-u URL | -f FILE) -o OUTPUT